openmobilehub/android-omh-maps/apps/maps-sample/README.md

 ### Credentials Setup

-The app integrates both Google Maps and Mapbox, requiring setup for each.
+The app integrates both Google Maps, Mapbox and Azure Maps requiring setup for each.

 #### Google Maps